Anger is a difficult emotion to express and manage. But being angry is a necessary emotion that everyone experiences.

 If you keep getting angry or find it difficult to control your anger, talk to someone you trust.
 This could be a friend, family member, GP or counsellor.

-Getting violent never helps and only results in a situation where you could hurt yourself or someone else.
+Getting violent never helps.
+It results in a situation where you could hurt yourself or someone else.